Brix & The Extricated feature original Fall vixen Brix Smith-Start

 Paul Hanley, drummer in the Fall from 1980 to 1985, released his book Leave The Capital last year.
 Published by Route Publishing, the book explores the history of recording in Manchester and puts forward the argument that Manchester's unique musical heritage is directly traceable to the 1960s beat-boomers who started their own studios

-Brix & The Extricated will release their new album ‘Breaking State’ on 26th October on Grit Over Glamour Records.
-They embark on a UK tour from 25th October.
+One year on from their well received 2018 album 'Breaking State', Brix & The Extricated will release their new album ‘Super Blood Wolf Moon’ on 25th October on Grit Over Glamour Records.
+They embark on a UK tour from 26th October.

-Brix & The Extricated released their debut album ‘Part 2’ last September to critical acclaim.
-Over the past year they have relentlessly toured the UK and performed at numerous festivals over the summer.
-Last month they returned to the studio to record their follow up with a plethora of new material ready to go.
-The resulting album is ‘Breaking State’, upon which Brix & The Extricated have pushed the sonic boundaries set by their debut.
-While retaining much of what was loved about their first album, this record demonstrates musical muscle and rapid growth of artistic intent.
+Brix & The Extricated released their debut album ‘Part 2’ in September 2017 to critical acclaim.
+Over the past 2 years they have relentlessly toured the UK and performed at numerous festivals over the summer.
+Last year they returned to the studio to record their follow up with a plethora of new material ready to go.
+The resulting album was 'Breaking State’, upon which Brix & The Extricated have pushed the sonic boundaries set by their debut.
+While retaining much of what was loved about their first two albums, this record demonstrates musical muscle and rapid growth of artistic intent.
 Lead track ‘Prime Numbers’, “Is about sacred geometry and mathematics as the language of the universe.
 Non physical consciousness and chaos magic.”

 While the sonic thread of their time in The Fall is still clearly evident, there are many surprises and unexpected corners throughout the album.
 From the opening atonal strings of the dark and sinister ‘Alaska’ to the sweeping orchestration and Bowie-esque closing piano of ‘Unrecognisable’, this album has rich harmonic textures, angular rhythms, deep hypnotic grooves and the all so familiar pounding Hanley rhythm section.